 Q: Aren’t you progressive Christians like “mafia wives”?
 Doesn’t your support of any version of Christianity simply make it easier for hateful people to keep using “God” and “Jesus” as clubs to clobber people?
 Could you tolerant, well-meaning, progressive Christians even exist without depending on Christian communities that are hopelessly intolerant, hateful and conservative?

 A: I don’t take this accusation lightly.
 I’m part of a 2,000 year old tradition that keeps coming up with ingenious ways to turn a message of all-embracing love into an excuse for hatefulness.
 And excuses for hatefulness seem depressingly popular.
 Why not abandon it?
 The thing is, though, I’m part of other centuries-old traditions (“Western Civilization,” the United States) that seem equally adept at turning messages of enlightenment and liberation into excuses for hatefulness.
 Should I abandon them too?
 Is that even possible?
 Could a “culture-free” life even count as human?
 Could I find a culture that doesn’t betray itself, often as not?
-Show me an empowering tradition, with its inescapable institutions populated with conflicting egos, that does not continually betray its own best insights.
+Show me an empowering tradition, or even a movement, with its inescapable institutions populated with conflicting egos, that does not continually betray its own best insights.
 I have yet to find one.
 But some traditions make a regular practice of admitting their betrayals in order to open themselves to renewal.
 One of those is the Anglican spiritual tradition that I continue to practice.
 It’s flawed but renewable.
 Is that more than just a way to enable bad behavior?
 I can’t prove that it is.
 But I haven’t found a credible alternative.